mel-project/docs.themelio.org/content/try-themelio/melwalletd.md

 **Body fields**

-- `testnet`: whether or not to make a testnet wallet
 - `pwd`: optional field; password with which to encrypt the private key. **Warning**: if not given, private key will be stored in cleartext!

 **Response**